I Don't Like Myself: Five Ways To Address Self-Esteem Issues

 Struggling with low self-esteem?
 Therapy can help

-Feeling unsure about yourself from time to time is normal, but regularly doubting your abilities and thinking negatively about yourself may mean that it’s time to take steps to improve your self-esteem.
+Wondering if you don't like yourself from time to time is normal, but regularly doubting your abilities and thinking negatively about yourself may mean that it’s time to take steps to improve your self-esteem.
 You can reach out to friends and family for support or consider speaking with a licensed therapist for professional guidance.
 Although it may be intimidating to reach out for help, the virtual interface of online therapy may make it easier for you to be open and honest about what you’re going through.

 Online counseling could be an effective tool for those experiencing issues with low self-esteem.
 In one study, researchers found that an online group therapy intervention increased participants’ self-esteem levels, decreased their feelings of loneliness, and reduced the severity of the psychiatric symptoms they were experiencing.
 This study was conducted over a 10-week period and results were maintained when researchers followed up 6 weeks later.